-Leigh Sparks is Deputy Principal with specific responsibility for internationalisation and graduate studies.
+Professor Leigh Sparks is Deputy Principal with specific responsibility for education and students.
 He is also Professor of Retail Studies.

 He has been Professor of Retail Studies at Stirling since 1992.
-Leigh was a Visiting Professor at Florida State University from July 2000 to July 2001 and Visiting Professor at the University of Tennessee from June to December 2006.
+Professor Sparks was a Visiting Professor at Florida State University from July 2000 to July 2001 and Visiting Professor at the University of Tennessee from June to December 2006.

 He has authored and edited a number of books, has published over 125 refereed journal articles as well as many practitioner, trade and newspaper pieces and runs a Scottish retailing blog www.stirlingretail.com.

-Leigh is the Chair of Scotland’s Towns Partnership, the “go-to” body for Scottish Government on matters to do with Scotland’s towns.
-He is Chair of IDS Scotland Ltd., the company appointed by Scottish Government to oversee the development of Business Improvement Districts in Scotland.
+Professor Sparks is the Chair of Scotland’s Towns Partnership, the “go-to” body for Scottish Government on matters to do with Scotland’s towns.

-As Deputy Principal Leigh provides academic and strategic leadership in his areas of specific responsibility, internationalisation and graduate studies.
+As Deputy Principal Professor Sparks provides academic and strategic leadership in his areas of specific responsibility, education and students.
 Previously as the inaugural Head of the Stirling Graduate School he provided leadership and co-ordination of postgraduate provision across the University.
-The new strategic plan places internationalisation at the heart of all we do and Leigh's responsibilities involve building on the strength of Stirling's international and postgraduate activities to deliver an enhanced, expanded, integrated and consistent approach across the University and enabling us to meet our ambitious strategic goals in these areas.
+He continued this in his role of Deputy Principal, Internationalisation and Graduate Studies.